-If that does not resolve the matter to your satisfaction, you may contact the School Director.
+If that does not resolve the matter to your satisfaction, you may contact the MURP Program Director and/or TSUSP School Director.

 If the School Director cannot address the problem, you may contact the Associate Dean of the College of Urban and Public Affairs, currently Laura Hickman, lhickman@pdx.edu.